 The primary component of the operating system that enables virtualization is a hypervisor (or virtual machine manager), which is a layer of software that runs directly on server hardware.
 It controls platform resources, sharing them among multiple VM Guests and their operating systems by presenting virtualized hardware interfaces to each VM Guest.

-SUSE Linux Enterprise is an enterprise-class Linux server operating system that offers two types of Hypervisors: Xen and KVM.
+SUSE Linux Enterprise is an enterprise-class Linux server operating system that offers two types of hypervisors: Xen and KVM.
 Both hypervisors support virtualization on the AMD64/Intel 64 architecture.
 For the POWER architecture KVM is supported.
 Both Xen and KVM support full virtualization mode.
 In addition, Xen supports paravirtualized mode.
 SUSE Linux Enterprise Server with Xen or KVM acts as a virtualization host server (VHS) that supports VM Guests with its own guest operating systems.
 The SUSE VM Guest architecture consists of a hypervisor and management components that constitute the VHS, which runs many application-hosting VM Guests.

 In Xen, the management components run in a privileged VM Guest often called Dom0.
 In KVM, where the Linux kernel acts as the hypervisor, the management components run directly on the VHS.